zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 13. Go to apply and click apply changes

-14. Wait for device to restart and you are done
+14. Wait for device to restart

+15. Hold down on your lockscreen, add wallpaper, check the collection section the wallpaper should be there

+16. Done

 ## Credits
 - [LeminLimez](https://github.com/leminlimez) - Nugget creator